nake89/kevinkivi.com/content/posts/real-damerau-levenshtein/index.md

     };
 ```

 Oh, that's simple.
 I can do that.
 Done.
 What should we name our function?
 Something short.
 The whole point was not to waste too much time.
 Let's call it `dam(str1, str2);`.
 What's next.
 What should we name the repo. `real-damerau-levenshtein` of course.
 Push it to npm?
-F that, this is for browsers.
+No way, this is for browsers.
 Just let jsdelivr do it's magic an minify it to the masses.

 So here you go:
 ```html
 <script src="https://cdn.jsdelivr.net/gh/nake89/real-damerau-levenshtein/dist/browser.min.js"></script>
 ```

-You're fucking welcome!
+You're mighty welcome!
 With the steps, relatives and similarities alike!

 Usage:
 ```javascript
 const result = dam("CA", "ABC");
 ```

-And yes, it returns the CORRECT DAMN RESULT!
+And yes, it returns the correct dang result!